 West Hartford Public Library and the Capital Classics Theatre Company team up to bring you the Shakespeare Book Club.
 Join Capital Classics Artistic Associate and Professor of Theatre Geoffrey Sheehan in discussions of Shakespeare’s great works of theatrical literature.
-Screening of a film of a stage/movie production of the play will precede the discussion at 3PM.

 The discussions will focus on literary elements, such as story, theme, and character, as well as theatrical staging ideas inspired by the texts.